-Through the conversations I have day-to-day, I’ve managed to put together a clear picture of the industry as it stands in 2017 and what the expectations are for all levels of UX designer, from absolute beginners to senior UXers and UX directors.
+Through the conversations I have day-to-day, I’ve managed to put together a clear picture of the industry as it stands and what the expectations are for all levels of UX designer, from absolute beginners to senior UXers and UX directors.

 One big aspect of my role is making sure that the candidates I work with are amazing at showcasing their skills, experience, and past achievements.
 One thing I get asked over and over again is, “Where should I begin with creating my portfolio?
 What’s the standard?
 How can I make it better?”

 So, I’m going to share the advice that I frequently give out to candidates I work with, be it a beginner, mid-level or senior UX designer.
 I’ll be explaining why your portfolio is so important, what to include, where to host it, how much to include, and answering lots of other common questions.
 If you’re more of an audiovisual learner, check out the video below in which senior UX designer and CareerFoundry mentor Tobias Treppman walks you through his top tips for creating a killer portfolio.

 Let’s put it this way; in an industry where education and previous experience is not strictly a prerequisite to landing your dream role, a UX design portfolio is arguably even more important than your CV.
 It acts as a meet and greet before the hiring manager actually gets to meet you.

 Times have changed, and the number of UX vacancies is increasing year on year, but with that, there are more UX designers in the market.
 So, you need to differentiate yourself somehow, and for that you can’t just rely on your CV.